srjchsv/service/readme.md

 ### To be made:
 -More feature

-### To run "prod" use `docker compose up`
+### To run "prod" use `docker compose up --build`
-### To run postgres db for dev use `docker compose up db`
+### To run postgres db for dev and test use `docker compose up db`

-## Makefile commands to test endpoints:
+## Makefile commands to test endpoints (not containerised):
 ###

-_for prod change variable PORT=:8080_

-_for dev change variable PORT=:5000_
+#### for local dev use:
 - `make signup` - perform a user registration
 - `make signin` - sign in as a registered user.
 Get a token.
+Set cookie.
 - `make api` - check if a signed in user with jwt token can be authenticated at a secured endpoint.
-Add a token to a variable TOKEN before using this command.
+- `make refresh` - refresh token.
+- `make logout` - delete cookie with token. logout.
-- `make coverage` - to run test and show coverage in the default browser.
+### - `make coverage` - to run test and show coverage in the default browser.
+#### for running docker container use:
+- `make signupProd` - perform a user registration
+- `make signinProd` - sign in as a registered user.
+Get a token.
+Set cookie.
+- `make apiProd` - check if a signed in user with jwt token can be authenticated at a secured endpoint.
+- `make refreshProd` - refresh token.
+- `make logoutProd` - delete cookie with token. logout.

 useful links:
 - jwt, clean architecture, project structure, patterns, api https://www.youtube.com/watch?v=1LFbmWk7NLQ&list=PLbTTxxr-hMmyFAvyn7DeOgNRN8BQdjFm8&index=1